Perfect Chewy Brownies

 But in reality, a big part of why I haven’t shared these is because I can’t figure out the best way to describe them.

 Brownies usually fall into two camps: fudgy or cakey.
 These brownies aren’t fudgy – thin and dense, with a rich, gooey center.
-But they also aren’t cakey, dry and tall, crumbly, like a a richer version of a chocolate sheet cake.
+But they also aren’t cakey, dry and tall, crumbly, like a richer version of a chocolate sheet cake.

 What they are is like a perfect mix of the two.
 A little crumbly and cakey, but perfectly moist and rich.
 Super chocolatey.